The ultimate guide to Lake Garda

 • Cascata del Varone waterfalls: Visit here to walk through caves and over bridges, and find the waterfalls that have been thundering down for 20,000 years.

 • Torre Apponale clock tower: Once a lookout post, and then a prison, this 13th-century tower is now one of the best viewpoints around.
-Climb to the top to see across the harbour and lake.
+Climb the 165 steps to the top to see across the harbour and lake.

 • Museo Civico: The 12th-century Rocca Castle now houses a museum, where you can learn about the history of the town that’s lived under both Austrian and Venetian rule.